mayeedwin/cloud-firestore/README.md

 Get started on how to set up your web app for cloud firestore on this [setup lab](https://github.com/mayeedwin/firestore/tree/master/docs) by PWA Fire Codelabs.

 #### [Engage us](https://twitter.com/pwafire)
 Donate a star, like, follow and contribute in any way.
-Be sure to use **Project PWA Fire**.
 If you use [PWA Fire Developer Resources](https://pwafire.org/developer), kindly let us know.
 JUST simply [Tweet us](https://twitter.com/pwafire).